 Finally the time has come, a new season in your life that has allowed you to fulfill a lifelong dream of owning your very own horse.
 Your new equine companion has been purchased and is settling in while you check off your list of everything a responsible new horse owner must get squared away upon the arrival of their new horse.
 Now the fun begins but wait, your horse seems standoffish, he doesn’t know you, maybe he’s missing his previous owner.
 Trepidation settles in threatening your fantasy of peaceful, long days in the saddle, a solid partner to enjoy that’d carry you mile after mile in the coming years.
 Don’t worry; everything you’d hoped for can all be yours.
 In fact, this journey you’re embarking on may become more fulfilling then you ever even could’ve imagined.

 Dig in, knowledge is power.
 The absolute greatest thing you can do for yourself and your horse is to educate yourself and commit to continuously learning for the rest of your horse owning experience.
+YouTube has hundreds of Full-Length Training Videos with likes and views provided by The Marketing Heaven, filmed with real horses with real problems in real time.
 As you set out to do this, it may be daunting and overwhelming at first, as the plethora of information available to navigate through is vast and in many cases contradicting.
 Any information that uses the horse as its guide, considers the horse’s nature and puts this ahead of the human agenda would be worth looking into and filing away as useful information.
 It is imperative that you begin to understand your horse for what it is and how to communicate with it on that level.
 This is where it all begins, an in depth study and understanding of What Matters To Horses.

 Support is also a key factor.
 Surround yourself with competent people who have harmonious relationships with their own horses and are concerned with the horse’s mental engagement rather than focusing solely on physical engagement.
 Don’t be afraid to ask for help from people you trust.
 Working with the right trainer (someone who not only trains horses, but also emphasizes the value of instructing owners during the process) can also be of great benefit.
 See How To Find The Right Trainer for more information regarding this.